jhumelsine/jhumelsine.github.io/_posts/2025-03-24-legacy-code.md

     }
 ```

 When there were thousands of iterations, it might also take a long time to reach the failing combination.
-When that occurred, I would create a separate method that called the test driver with the failed combination so I could more easily isolate it. run the failing combination immediately and focus upon getting it to pass.
+When that occurred, I would create a separate method that called the test driver with the failed combination so I could more easily isolate it, run the failing combination immediately and focus upon getting it to pass.

 Here’s an example of running the test driver for one specific iteration, which isolates the combination, __a=true, b=false, c=false__, if it were failing:
 ```java